 ICPF's online corrugated curricula is available free through its website for packaging, graphic design, flexography, business and related faculty and their students.
 It also serves as a resource for ICPF corporate partners in their work with new employees, community colleges and technical schools.
 The corrugated curricula provides a comprehensive overview of corrugated manufacturing, from a brief history to details on production, design, performance specifications, testing processes, and corrugated packaging's role as a cost-effective, high-performance, renewable, recyclable and sustainable packaging choice.

-Over the past 28 years, ICPF has conducted numerous other educational initiatives, programs, and competitions to advance student and faculty knowledge of the corrugated packaging industry, and the exciting career opportunities this $30.8 billion-a-year industry offers.
-Several of these include a National Logo Design Competition for graphic design students, seventeen annual International Careers in Corrugated Teleconferences for colleges and universities across North America, dozens of student /executive dialogue dinners, six national Chair Affair design competitions with winning entries displayed in the National Building Museum in Washington D. C. where Vern Yip of Design Star and Trading Spaces fame served as ICPF's Honorary Chair; and its annual, live, Best of the Best student design presentation competition where student team winners from AICC's annual design competition are challenged to "show, tell, and sell" their winning corrugated designs to fellow students during ICPF's annual teleconferences.
+Over the past 30 years, ICPF has conducted numerous other educational initiatives, programs, and competitions to advance student and faculty knowledge of the corrugated packaging industry, and the exciting career opportunities this $30.8 billion-a-year industry offers.
+Several of these include a National Logo Design Competition for graphic design students, the annual International Careers in Corrugated Teleconferences for colleges and universities across North America, dozens of student /executive dialogue dinners, six national Chair Affair design competitions with winning entries displayed in the National Building Museum in Washington D. C. where Vern Yip of Design Star and Trading Spaces fame served as ICPF's Honorary Chair; and ICPFs annual, live, Best of the Best student design presentation competition where student teams are challenged to "show, tell, and sell" their corrugated designs to fellow students during ICPF's annual teleconferences.
 More information on these and other programs are provided on this website.

-ICPF is a non-profit corporation.
+ICPF is an independent, non-profit 501 (c) 3 corporation.
 The Internal Revenue Service has approved ICPF as an philanthropic, educational foundation that may accept tax-deductible contributions from companies, individuals, and other organizations.
-ICPF is co-sponsored by AICC - The Independent Packaging Association (based in the Washington D.C. area) and the Fibre Box Association (based in the Chicago area).
+ICPF is largely supported by individual corrugated manufacturers and supply companies, and is co-sponsored by AICC - The Independent Packaging Association (based in the Washington D.C. area) and the Fibre Box Association (based in the Chicago area).